Adding Users

 #SysAuth 0 # 0 or 1 # Set to 1 to use the system user database.
 This is the default when running # as a service.
 Anonymous access will be prohibited unless an ANONYMOUS # entry is given in AuthFile.

-If you wish users who already have the ability to logon to the server machine to use the same credentials for accessing ExpeDat, then uncomment the SysAuth line (remove the hash) and change the 0 to 1.
+If you wish users who already have the ability to logon to the server machine to use the same credentials for accessing ExpeDat, then uncomment the SysAuth line (remove the hash or enable the checkbox) and change the 0 to 1.

 SysAuth 1 # 0 or 1 # Set to 1 to use the system user database.
 This is the default when running # as a service.
 Anonymous access will be prohibited unless an ANONYMOUS # entry is given in AuthFile.